 The company has early traction but the operations are held together with manual processes and founder willpower.
 Standardization is about building the systems (hiring, onboarding, financial controls, customer support workflows) that let the business run without the founder touching every task.

 What ESOs should provide: Operations mentorship, hiring best practices, financial management guidance, and frameworks for documenting processes.
 This is the phase where many ESO programs lose engagement because the founder feels "past" the program.
-They are not.
-They are in the phase where most companies quietly fall apart.
+They aren't.
+They're in the phase where most companies quietly fall apart.

 Phase 5: Optimization